Jxl-s/brainrot-battle/README.md

 ![Brainrot Battle](static/hero.webp)

 A fun, interactive web application where users can vote on absurd "brainrot" characters in head-to-head battles.
 The characters are ranked using an ELO rating system, similar to chess rankings.
+Partially vibe-coded, and partially written by myself.

 ## 🎮 Features